eResearch Replacement Project FAQ

 How will enhancement requests and fixes for the current system be impacted?

-The current eResearch systems will continue to be supported while the journey to 2031 is underway.
+The current eResearch systems including eResearch Proposal Management (eRPM), eResearch Regulatory Management (eRRM), eRAM, and M-Inform will continue to be supported while the replacement journey is underway.
 Routine system functionality improvements and fixes continue to be made as planned.
 At some point prior to the new system migration, there will be a determination surrounding functionality enhancements and customizations, and any changes will need to be evaluated and prioritized.
 Eventually, there will be a freeze on changes to the current systems.

-Why are we issuing a Request for Information (RFI)?
+Why did we issue a Request for Information (RFI)?

-A Request for Information (RFI) helps U-M staff gather important details about the research administration software market.
+A Request for Information (RFI) helps University of Michigan (U-M) staff gather important details about the research administration software market.
 However, we cannot make purchases based solely on an RFI.
-By gathering information through the RFI process, we will be better prepared to issue Request for Proposals (RFP), evaluate different suppliers, and make informed decisions.
+By gathering information through the RFI process, we will be better prepared to issue a Request for Proposals (RFP), evaluate different suppliers, and make informed decisions.
 The RFI process enables U-M staff to ask questions and gain insights into the latest features and limitations of the software, as well as obtain preliminary pricing data to help us budget appropriately for the later RFP phase.

 What’s the difference between an RFI and RFP?